 A vasectomy is a big, life-altering decision and shouldn’t be made lightly.
-As part of the decision-making process, it’s a good idea to discuss all the available birth control options, and the pros and cons of all methods to work out which one is the most suitable for you.
+As part of the decision-making process, it’s a good idea to discuss all the available birth control options, and the pros and cons of all methods to work out which one is the most suitable for you and your partner.
 Vasectomy isn’t the right choice for everybody.
-It’s not a temporary method of birth control, it should be considered as permanent sterilization, and you need to be sure you are happy with this.
+It’s not a temporary method of birth control, it should be considered permanent sterilization, and you need to be sure you are happy with this.

 Everyone is different; therefore, everyone will take different things into consideration when deciding if a vasectomy is a right option for them.
 Common considerations are:

-- What happens if a death occurs, and I want to be able to father some/more children?
+- What happens if a death occurs, and I want to be able to father more children?

 - What happens if we split up, and I want to start a family with a new partner?